Perspicacity11/MakersWk7-JavascriptWebApps/contents/xxx_github_frontend.md

 ## Exercise - showing user info

 This one is left to you!
-You should build a similar page, but this time to display some information about a user rathen than a repository.
+You should build a similar page, but this time to display some information about a user rather than a repository.
 Ever wanted to customise the appearance of your profile on Github?
-This is the chance to build a complete personalised page for your github info!
+This is the chance to build a complete personalised page for your Github info!

 The API URL to request your (public) profile info is:
 ```